Review | Lorraine Hansberry was ahead of her time

 Making good use of private papers as well as published materials, Shields paints an evocative portrait of Hansberry’s childhood in Chicago.
 She grew up in affluence, “smart but spoiled” in the opinion of her older sister’s best friend, “fond of getting attention.”
-She may have been reacting to her mother’s rigid notions of gentility and propriety; Nannie Hansberry sent her 5-year-old daughter to her first day at a nearly all-white elementary school dressed in ermine, to show that “we were better than no one but infinitely superior to everyone.”
+She may have been reacting to her mother’s rigid notions of gentility and propriety.
+Nannie Hansberry sent her 5-year-old daughter to her first day at a nearly all-White elementary school dressed in ermine, to show that “we were better than no one but infinitely superior to everyone.”
 (Lorraine got pushed in the mud by her tough, streetwise classmates.)

-In her youth, she lived the contradiction between her parents’ cosmopolitan world of African American culture and achievement and the hostile white society around them, which did its best to keep upward strivers like the Hansberrys in their designated place—metaphorically, by excluding black history from Lorraine’s schoolbooks, and literally, by suing to have them evicted from a building her father bought through a white front man in a neighborhood with restrictive racial covenants.
+In her youth, Lorraine lived the contradiction between her parents’ cosmopolitan world of African American culture and achievement and the hostile White society around them, which did its best to keep upward strivers like the Hansberrys in their designated place.
+Lorraine’s family was even sued after her father bought their house through a White front man in a neighborhood with restrictive racial covenants.

-Carl Hansberry was a real estate speculator; his lawsuit victory enabled him to continue buying buildings in white neighborhoods, chopping up apartments into one-room, notoriously overcrowded and unsanitary “kitchenettes,” and renting them at an enormous profit to African American families eager to move up.
-The glaring disconnect between her family’s civil rights activism and their fortune, made by exploiting other Black people, likely played a role in Lorraine’s move towards Marxist politics, but Shields doesn’t explore it.
-By contrast, his depiction of her intellectual development is substantive, from her teenage readings in Harlem Renaissance literature through her discovery at the University of Wisconsin of theater, in particular Sean O’Casey’s Irish folk dramas.
-He also revisits a summer workshop in Mexico that cemented her commitment to social realism in art and her tenure as a journalist at the radical monthly Freedom after she dropped out of college.
+Carl Hansberry was a real estate speculator; his victory in court enabled him to continue buying buildings in White neighborhoods, chopping apartments into one-room, notoriously overcrowded and unsanitary “kitchenettes,” and renting them at an enormous profit to African American families eager to move up.
+The glaring disconnect between her family’s civil rights activism and their fortune, made by exploiting other Black people, probably played a role in Lorraine’s move toward Marxist politics, but Shields doesn’t explore it.
+By contrast, his depiction of her intellectual development is substantive, from her teenage readings in Harlem Renaissance literature through her discovery, at the University of Wisconsin, of theater, in particular Sean O’Casey’s Irish folk dramas.
+Shields also revisits a summer workshop in Mexico that cemented her commitment to social realism in art and her tenure as a journalist at the radical monthly Freedom after she dropped out of college.

 When it comes to her personal and emotional life, however, Shields is regrettably hands-off.
-He mentions a “crush” on college classmate Edythe Anne Cohen and includes a few excerpts from Hansberry’s letters to Cohen that raise intriguing questions about how intimate they were; one refers to Lorraine’s interest in a “very wonderful young man.
+He mentions a “crush” on college classmate Edythe Anne Cohen and includes a few excerpts from Hansberry’s letters to Cohen that raise intriguing questions about how intimate they were.
+One refers to Lorraine’s interest in a “very wonderful young man.
 (I never thought it possible.)”
-Given her subsequent marriage to Marxist activist Robert Nemiroff and later lesbian affairs, this moment cries out for a consideration of Hansberry’s complicated sexuality; instead, Shields jumps to the fact that she met the man through a left-wing group supporting Progressive Party presidential candidate Henry Wallace.
+Given her subsequent marriage to Marxist activist Robert Nemiroff and later lesbian affairs, this moment cries out for consideration of Hansberry’s complicated sexuality.
+Instead, Shields jumps to the fact that she met the “wonderful young man” through a left-wing group supporting Progressive Party presidential candidate Henry Wallace.

 Shields’s capable account of her journalism reminds us just how radical Hansberry was, presciently seeing the struggles of African Americans as part of the global battle by people of color against colonialism.
-She was an unabashed Marxist and fellow traveler of the Communist Party during the Cold War years, when it was very unpopular and dangerous, and her marriage to Nemiroff was at least in part an alliance of politically like-minded people.
-She also came to rely on him to keep her focused on the literary and dramatic work that she saw as her true calling, and here too Shields presents provocative source material without offering much in the way of analysis.
-He describes as “indulgent” an excerpt from a letter by Nemiroff urging Hansberry to stick to her writing that might well strike other readers, especially female readers, as patronizing and controlling.
+She was an unabashed Marxist and fellow traveler of the Communist Party during the Cold War years, when it was very unpopular and dangerous, and her marriage to Nemiroff was at least, in part, an alliance of politically like-minded people.
+She also came to rely on him to keep her focused on the literary and dramatic work that she saw as her true calling, and here, too, Shields presents provocative source material without offering much in the way of analysis.
+He describes as “indulgent” an excerpt from a letter by Nemiroff urging Hansberry to stick to her writing, advice that might well strike other readers, especially female readers, as patronizing and controlling.

 The chapters on “A Raisin in the Sun” are Shields’s best, detailing an engrossing narrative of the creation and production of an American classic.
-Later chapters that chronicle Hansberry’s declining health and difficulties with the later plays “The Sign in Sidney Brustein’s Window” and “Les Blancs” are also compelling, though Shields also dodges the question voiced by several of how extensively Nemiroff revised Hansberry’s work when she was dying and after her death.
-Shields’s statement, “Whether he exceeded his mandate as her literary executor will be left to theater historians and scholars to determine,” feels disingenuous, given that he had access to Hansberry’s manuscripts and the published versions
+Later chapters that chronicle Hansberry’s declining health and difficulties with later plays — “The Sign in Sidney Brustein’s Window” and “Les Blancs” — are also compelling.
+But Shields dodges the question voiced by several of how extensively Nemiroff revised Hansberry’s work when she was dying and after her death.
+Shields’s statement, “Whether he exceeded his mandate as her literary executor will be left to theater historians and scholars to determine,” feels disingenuous, given that he had access to Hansberry’s manuscripts and the published versions.

 Rich in detail if short on commentary, “Lorraine Hansberry: The Life Behind a Raisin in the Sun” fills a niche on the growing shelf of books devoted to her by offering a solid introduction to this important American artist and social critic.